j-chao/devops_workshops/00_containers/00_containers.md

 ```
 environment:
-- UWSGI_WORKERS=5
+- MY_ENV_VAR="Hello beautiful environment!"
 ```
-Here, we are defining an environment variable for how uWSGI is configured.
+Here, we are defining an environment variable, that will be injected into the container at runtime.

 For the nginx portion of the file, there’s a few things to look out for.a